 • Romeo’s Ladder (5.6+)—very popular crack route on the upstream-facing wall of the crag.

-• Lunging Ledges (5.9)—about 10 feet left of Entropy; climb the face, then the flakes, to the corner and up top.
+• Lunging Ledges (5.9)—about 10 feet right of Entropy; climb the face, then the flakes, to the corner and up top.

 • Entropy (5.11b)—look for an old bolt ladder; about 10 feet to its right is a flake that leads to a small overhang, from which you move left and then head up for the finish on a large flake facing right.